 Some strains grow very tall after being switched to flowering, doubling or tripling their height (or more).
-Other strains stay short and squat after being switched to flowering, and may not stretch much at all.
+Other strains stay short and squat after being switched to flowering, and perhaps may not stretch much almost all.

-- Short – usually stretches less than double the height after switch to flowering stage
+- Short usually stretches below double the height after switch to flowering stage

-- Average – may double in height after switch to flowering stage
+- Average may double high after switch to flowering stage

-- Tall – may double or triple in height after switch to the flowering stage
+- Tall may double or triple tall after plunge to the flowering stage

-As you enter flowering, the genetics begin to really show.
+Because you enter flowering, the genetics begin to really television show.

 Let Me Show You: These plants were grown together.
-The one of the right starts out a bit taller, and grows just a little lankier than the other one.
+The one of your right starts out a small amount taller, and grows basically little lankier than the opposite one.
 But generally they’ve stayed about the same height for the vegetative stage.
-Now look what happens when they get switched over to the flowering stage…
+Now look takes place differently when they get switched over to the flowering stage

 Bud Growth (and how to increase yields)